 - Stalking 1st (565.225)

 - Violation Order Protection/Ex Parte (455.085 and 455.050)

 Offenders will be supervised on an enhanced level and be required to complete a Batterer Invention Program and/or counseling addressing their Domestic Violence behavior.
 No Court or Parole Board Special Condition is required.

-If the offender was sentenced before October 1, 2014 and violates their probation, the case will be assessed to determine placement on the Domestic Violence Specialized Caseload.
+If the offender was sentenced before October 1, 2014, the case will be assessed to determine placement on the Domestic Violence Specialized Caseload.